quasarframework/app-extension-qpdfviewer/README.md

 QPdfViewer is an `UI App Extension` for [Quasar Framework v1](https://v1.quasar-framework.org/).
 It will not work with legacy versions of Quasar Framework.

 This work is currently in `beta` and there are expected changes while things get worked out.
 Your help with testing is greatly appreciated.
+Suggestions and PRs welcomed.

 # Info
 QPdfViewer allows you to have PDF in your web pages.